Thursday, November 19, 2020

 - T60 – T150: If code incompatibility issues with the new Dynamics 365 Business Central release are not resolved at T+60, Microsoft initiates the customer’s wind-down period.

-How Are Upgrades in Dynamics 365 Business Central SaaS Different from Upgrades in Dynamics 365 Business Central On-Premises?
+How Are Upgrades in Dynamics 365 Business Central Online Different from Upgrades in Dynamics 365 Business Central On-Premises?

-The deadline to complete upgrades for Dynamics 365 Business Central SaaS Extensions are quite different from what we are used to seeing in Microsoft Dynamics C/AL on-premises upgrades:
+The deadline to complete upgrades for Dynamics 365 Business Central Online Extensions are quite different from what we are used to seeing in Microsoft Dynamics C/AL on-premises upgrades:

 - Smaller but More Frequent Upgrades: Extensions reduce the surface area, where new Dynamics 365 Business Central releases do not have as big an impact on customer solutions as they used to have in Dynamics C/AL On-premises.